 Seborrheic keratoses can be removed using a laser, an intense beam of light that burns and destroys the growth.
 Laser light cleans (sterilizes) and seals as it cuts tissue, which reduces bleeding, pain, and healing time.

 A laser procedure may be done in your doctor's office or clinic.
-An injection of a numbing medicine (local anesthetic) may help control pain.
+Numbing medicine isn't usually needed.
+But if it is needed, a topical anesthetic may be put on your skin to numb the area.
 After laser treatment, the wound will be painful for a few days.
 Your doctor will give you instructions on how to clean and care for your wound.

 Laser treatment normally causes no scarring.
 But it can cause permanent skin lightening.